 God was there when I was beaten, homeless, and hopeless.

-Don’t fear the encounter.
-We often fear what we don’t understand.
-For God has not given us a spirit of fear and timidity, but of power, love, and a sound mind.
-2 Timothy 1:7 You may be in a season, when you look left and right and cannot see God.
+Do not fear the encounter.
+We often fear what we do not understand.
+“For God has not given us a spirit of fear and timidity, but of power, love, and a sound mind.”
+2 Timothy 1:7 You may be in a season when you look to the left and to the right and cannot see God.
 You may fear your future.
 You may fear what your children are going to become.
 You may fear that you will always be alone.
 You may fear your financial future.
-I don’t know what you fear today.
-But I want to encourage you that in order for God to show up and do a miracle in your life, you need to be in prime position.
+I do not know what you fear today.
+But, I want to encourage you that in order for God to show up and do a miracle in your life, you need to be in a prime position.
 The problem with receiving a miracle is that you have to be in a position to get one.
-And none of us want to be in that position!
-God encounters come at the perfect time, His timing, and in ways we don’t understand.
-But don’t fear an encounter with Him.
+None of us want to be in that position!
+God encounters come at the perfect time, His timing, and in ways we do not understand.
+Do not fear an encounter with Him.
 He’s going to show up.

-Don’t fret the encounter.
+Do not fret the encounter.
 Has God ever showed up in your life?
-Has there ever been a time when only He could’ve answered your prayers?
+Has there ever been a time when only He could have answered your prayers?
 Of course!
-Then, why do we fret that He’s not going to show up this time, in this situation?
-Philippians 4:6-7 says Don’t’ worry about anything; instead, pray about everything.
+Then, why do we fret that He is not going to show up this time, in this situation?
+Philippians 4:6-7 says, “Don’t’ worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 And then….
-You will experience God’s peace, which exceeds anything we can understand.
-Don’t worry that God isn’t going to show up.
-You will encounter him.
-We spend more of our time worrying about life than actually living life.
-The recipe for God’s peace is clear --- Do not worry about anything.
+You will experience God’s peace, which exceeds anything we can understand.”
+Stop worrying if God is going to show up.
+You will encounter Him.
+We spend more time worrying about life than actually living life.
+The recipe for God’s peace is clear — Do not worry about anything.
 Pray about everything.
-Tell him what you need.
-Thank him for what he’s already done.
+Tell Him what you need.
+Thank Him for what He’s already done.